GENI-NSF/geni-tools/README-stitching.txt

  - This is the first time this aggregate has seen your project.
 Stitcher will retry and the error should go away.
 If not, try again.

+`Topology too complex`
+ - Stitcher cannot find a new VLAN tag to try itself, but will retry your request at the SCS if possible.

 === After too many transient errors, stitcher gives up ===